andrej/a8-benchmarks/artifact_eval/README.md

 5. On `vm1` and `vm2`: (Identical)
    1. Copy the entirety of our artifact to both machines into the home directory `~`.
 All scripts expect things to be installed in the home directory.
-   2. Run the script `./bootstrap.sh` at the root.
+   2. Run the script `./bootstrap.sh` inside `~/monmod`.
 This will install dependencies.
-   3. Run the script `./benchmarks/bootstrap.sh`.
+   3. Run the script `benchmarks/bootstrap.sh` from within the `~/monmod/benchmarks` directory.
 This will fetch and compile our benchmarks: `nginx`, `lighttpd`, `redis` and the microbenchmarks.
       This may take a while.
 6. On `vm3`:
    1. Copy the subdirectory `benchmarks` onto the machine.
    2. Run the script `./benchmarks/bootstrap.sh`.
 This will fetch and compile